v3I4r10/v3I4r10.github.io/_posts/2024-02-25-How to make a DSTIKE deauther for less than 2€.md

 categories: Wifi
 ---

-In this entry I will show how to create the cheapest DSTIKE deauther to constantly deauthenticate devices in a wifi netowrk.
+In this post I will create the cheapest DSTIKE deauther to constantly deauthenticate devices in a wifi netowrk.

 The DSTIKE Deauther is a compact, programmable device leveraging the ESP8266 or ESP32 microcontroller platforms.
 Its primary function is to conduct Wi-Fi deauthentication attacks by sending deauthentication packets to targeted networks.